Position

 • Registered Dietitian (RD) credential from the Commission on Dietetic Registration (CDR).

-• Strong knowledge of nutrition science and its application to health and disease.
+• Strong knowledge of nutrition principles and dietary guidelines.

 • Excellent communication and interpersonal skills.